hansroh/skitai/README.rst

 This means if a worker's CPU usage is 90% for 20 seconds continuously 3 times, Skitai try to kill this worker and start a new worker.

-If you do not want to use this, you just do not call set_worker_critical_point ().
-But I recommend use this for minimum protection against Skitai's bugs.
+If you do not want to use this, you just do not call set_worker_critical_point () or set interval to zero (0).

+But I strongly recommend use this setting especially if you running Sktiai on single CPU processor machine or like AWS t1.x limited computing instances.
+Also this is for minimum protection against Skitai's unexpected bugs.

 Mount Multiple WSGI Apps And Static Directories